github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-ruby.rst

      ParameterNode parameterNode(Parameter p) { ... }

-Note that since ``asExpr`` and ``exprNode`` map between data-flow and control-flow nodes, you then need to call the ``getExpr`` member predicate on the control-flow node to map to the corresponding AST node, e.g. by writing ``node.asExpr().getExpr()``.
+Note that since ``asExpr`` and ``exprNode`` map between data-flow and control-flow nodes, you then need to call the ``getExpr`` member predicate on the control-flow node to map to the corresponding AST node, for example, by writing ``node.asExpr().getExpr()``.
-Due to the control-flow graph being split, there can be multiple data-flow and control-flow nodes associated with a single expression AST node.
+A control-flow graph considers every way control can flow through code, consequently, there can be multiple data-flow and control-flow nodes associated with a single expression node in the AST.

 The predicate ``localFlowStep(Node nodeFrom, Node nodeTo)`` holds if there is an immediate data flow edge from the node ``nodeFrom`` to the node ``nodeTo``.
 You can apply the predicate recursively, by using the ``+`` and ``*`` operators, or you can use the predefined recursive predicate ``localFlow``.